learning-zone/azure-basics/README.md

 #### Q. What is the difference between SQL and NoSQL databases?
 #### Q. How do you handle data redundancy and high availability in Azure SQL Database?
 #### Q. What are some common use cases for Azure Databases?
+#### Q. What are the different database services offered by Azure?
+#### Q. Can you explain the difference between Azure SQL Database and SQL Managed Instance?
+#### Q. What is Azure Cosmos DB, and what are its key features?
+#### Q. How would you choose between Azure SQL Database and Azure Cosmos DB for a project?
+#### Q. What is Azure Data Factory, and how does it support data integration?
+#### Q. How does Azure Synapse Analytics (formerly SQL Data Warehouse) work?
+#### Q. What is the purpose of Azure Database for MySQL and PostgreSQL?
+#### Q. Can you explain the benefits of using Azure SQL Database over an on-premises SQL Server?
+#### Q. How do you handle backup and restore operations in Azure SQL Database?
+#### Q. What is Read Scale-Out in Azure SQL Database, and how does it improve performance?
+#### Q. How does Azure manage high availability and disaster recovery for its database services?
+#### Q. What is the role of Azure Data Lake Storage in big data solutions?
+#### Q. Can you explain the difference between Azure Table Storage and Azure SQL Database?
+#### Q. How would you implement data encryption at rest and in transit for Azure databases?
+#### Q. What are the security features available in Azure SQL Database?
+#### Q. How do you monitor and manage performance for Azure databases?
+#### Q. What is the purpose of SQL Elastic Pools in Azure SQL Database?
+#### Q. How does Azure Cosmos DB ensure global distribution and availability?
+#### Q. What are some common use cases for Azure Database Migration Service?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>